-As countries are progressing in the rollout of COVID-19 vaccines, there are still many unknowns in relation to the characteristics of effectiveness, safety and acceptability, as well as most effective and efficient deployment mechanisms.
+As countries are progressing in the rollout of COVID-19 vaccines, there are still unknowns in relation to their characteristics, as well as most effective and efficient deployment mechanisms.
 Non-pharmaceutical interventions should therefore continue to be applied, as recommended by public health authorities, alongside the introduction of COVID-19 vaccination.